chosunghyun18/chosunghyun18/README.md

 </p>

 <p>
   👋&nbsp; Hi there!
-I'm <b>Back-End developer</b> skilled in Rest API,SpringBoot ,Java,Kotlin.🚀<br/>
+I'm <b>Back-End developer</b> skilled in SpringBoot,Java,Kotlin.🚀<br/>
   I have experience 2 month of Flutter app development and 2 months of SpringBoot Jpa development.<br/>
-  For the past year, I have been interested in creating App and Working in Team Projects.<br/>
+  For the past year, I'm participated in Google Developers Student Clubs HUFS(GDSCHUFS) as Member.<br/>
+  Currently I'm Core Member of GDSCHUGS and Interest in Growth of Team and Individual.<br/>
-  Sometimes I develop cross-platforms mobile app like Flutter. (but prefer Java)<br/><br/>
+  Sometimes I develop cross-platforms mobile app like Flutter. (but prefer Spring Boot)<br/><br/>
+  Nowadays give strength in a field of CleanArchitecture,CleanCode.<br/>
   I enjoy SnowBoarding,BodyBuilding, sky and scuba dive and surf.  🏄<br/>
   I hope to develop for Better world. ✨ <br/><br/>
 </p>